18 Mar 10 films for developing positive mindsets in kids

 It’s the perfect film through which to open up conversations with kids around how they are feeling at any given time and why.

-And one last one (although it’s not animated!):
+And one last one (although it’s not an animated film!):

 10. The Greatest Showman (2017)

 The core messages of The Greatest Showman are determination, entrepreneurship and succeeding against the odds.
 In a situation such as unemployment, it is easy for someone to become defeatist and pessimistic.
 However, when PT Barnum is presented with this issue, he chooses to take out a loan and create the ‘American Museum’.
 When the show attracts slow sales, Barnum is, again, not defeated.
 He takes inspiration from his children and works with performers to promote the museum.
 This show is a resounding success and he goes on to create PT Barnum’s circus.
 However, when Barnum becomes more interested in mingling with upper social classes he runs into trouble.
 The story serves as a wonderful lesson to children, helping them develop ambition, perseverance and the importance of remembering what’s truly important in life.

 For the majority of the film, Barnum exhibits a strong will, determination and inspiration, which are all huge positive mindsets in developing his entrepreneurial spirit.